rydmike/flex_color_scheme/README.md

 [**In example 3**](https://rydmike.com/flexcolorschemeV4Tut3) we can toggle the active theme between 3 different predefined color schemes, plus the custom one we defined in example 2.
-We can opt in and out of using the new sub theming.
+We can also opt in and out of using the new sub theming.

 All the settings are persisted locally, using a theme service called `ThemeServicePrefs`.
 This service uses the package